SAP/abap-file-formats/README.md

 Comments and suggestions for improvements are most welcome.

-You are an owner of an ABAP object type?
+You feel responsible for an ABAP object type?
 We will be more than happy if you contribute your object type to this project.
 Just open a new pull request.

 More details are found at [Contributing](./CONTRIBUTING.md).